 The students of American University are outward-looking students.
 At many more “inwardly-focused” schools, students are said to live in the “College X Bubble.”
 In a school with a “bubble,” students’ lives revolve mainly around campus without much awareness of the rest of the world.
 The opposite is true at AU.
 While students reportedly love the school and enjoy the community, these students live and learn together with their sites set upon DC and beyond.
 Living and often working in Washington DC is an integral part of the school’s personality.
 Internships are abundant in such places as the National Institute of Health, Capital Hill, World Bank, and throughout the think tanks of DC.
 Eighty percent of students participate in at least one internship.
 There are many classes that don’t meet on Wednesdays so that many students can have internships on Wednesday in the city.
 AU also has excellent career planning.

 As far as diversity goes one indicator is how at the entrance to each dorm there are many international and local newspapers.
 Ninety-eight percent of students are from outside of DC.
-Although it is Methodist based, there are 23 faith groups on campus, (including a large Jewish population.)
+63% of students are women and 37% are men.
+Although the Methodists founded it, American is not a religious school today at all.
+There are 23 faith groups on campus, (including a large Jewish population.)
 The school is totally secular.
 American University is one the most politically active campuses in the US.
 AU students are proud to be compassionate and respectful of differing views according to a university junior.
 There is a club called the “Club Kennedy Union” which brings in speakers from both Republican and Democratic parties to speak.
 The community is accepting of the gay community.

 All freshmen live on campus.
 Dorms are guaranteed for the first 2 years.
 There are dorms that are primarily for freshmen, but sophomores are sprinkled into the mix.
 There is off campus housing for upperclassmen in renovated apartments nearby.
 There is a “University College” which is a type of dorm where students have seminars and programs combining class work with trips to DC.
 This type of dorm brings the students closer together socially and academically.
 One must apply to this program.
 AU has a large sports complex with a pool other various sports facilities.
 Dining facilities are abundant with everything from McDonalds to sushi dotted throughout the campus.
 There are 15 places to get coffee.

 There are several Scholars Programs and the Honors program, which offer more cohesive and academically intense experiences at American.
-Students in the Honors Program live together, take seminars together and take some regular classes together.
+Students in the Honors Program live together, take seminars together, and take some regular classes together.
 They also have their own special academic advisors.
 Students must apply to the various programs.
+It is very competitive to get into these programs.
+I believe on 25 students in each class are in the Honors Program.
 Students with a cumulative 3.6 GPA at AU can self-nominate for the honors program.
 Honors students also have a senior capstone project.

-There are 7,083 undergraduate students and 3497 graduate and professional students.
+There are 7,900 undergraduate students and 5400 graduate and professional students.
 Student to faculty ratio is 13:1.
 AU prides itself on being small enough so students can have easy access to their professors.
 The average class size is 23.
 Introductory classes can get up to 75 students.
 All classes are taught by professors.
 Professors are sometimes former ambassadors, CEO’s, or political figures.
-There are 7 “schools/colleges on campus.
+There are 7 schools/colleges on campus.

 2% have more than 50 students.

 There is a lot of academic flexibility between schools.
 Students can take classes in, get minors in, get second majors in, and even effortlessly transfer into a different school.
 Students can create their own majors.
-When applying, a student indicates his interests, and then he is admitted to a school based on those stated interests.
-The school prides itself on valuing an interdisciplinary philosophy to learning.
-Ten general education classes are required to assure that graduates have received a broad based education.
+When applying, a student indicates his academic interests, and then he is admitted to the applied to school based on those stated interests.
+The university prides itself on valuing an interdisciplinary philosophy to learning.
+Ten general education classes are required to assure that graduates have received a broad-based education.
 These general education classes can be chosen from a list of hundreds of classes that will all fulfill the gen-ed requirements.
 American University focuses on teaching over research.
 Currently there are 25 Masters/Bachelor programs that take 5 years to complete.